h5gs/NativeScript-Sample-Friends/README.md

 - Telerik Analytics - used to store and monitor analytics data in the cloud
 - Telerik Analytics JavaScript SDK - to connect the app with Telerik Analytics

-NEW???
-- Telerik Analytics Cordova plugin - to collect data needed for analyses
-- Telerik Mobile Testing - used to implement tests for the mobile app

-OLD???
-- Custom Analytics plugin in Telerik AppBuilder.

 ## Requirements